 As renewables become a larger share of the generation mix, the only solution going forward is cost effective energy storage.
 The global market demand for storage is estimated to be greater than $100B by 2025.
 However, the main challenge is that we still do not have a low-cost, safe, and highly durable means to store electricity that will enable ubiquitous storage.

 WattJoule is addressing this huge market opportunity.
-We are developing a game-changing energy storage system that utilizes a liquid to store electrical energy — a liquid that is over 60% water, inexpensive to manufacture in large quantities, and is highly durable.
-And, since it’s based on water, it can never catch fire or explode like other approaches.
+We are developing a game-changing energy storage system that utilizes liquids to store electrical energy — liquids that are over 60% water, inexpensive to manufacture in large quantities, and are highly durable.
+And, since these liquids are based on water, they can never catch fire or explode like other approaches.